777arc/PySDR/content/bladerf.rst

  print(x[0:10]) # look at first 10 IQ samples
  print(np.max(x)) # if this is close to 1, you are overloading the ADC, and should reduce the gain

 A few :code:`Hit stall for buffer` is expected at the end.
 The last number printed shows the maximum sample received; you will want to adjust your gain to try to get that value around 0.5 to 0.8.
-If it is 0.999 that means your receiver is overloaded/saturated and the signal is going to be distored (it will look smeared throughout the frequency domain).
+If it is 0.999 that means your receiver is overloaded/saturated and the signal is going to be distorted (it will look smeared throughout the frequency domain).

 In order to visualize the received signal, let's display the IQ samples using a spectrogram (see :ref:`spectrogram-section` for more details on how spectrograms work).
 Add the following to the end of the previous code block: